 Accident Claims UK offers our No Win No Fee claims service as the best way to make a personal injury claim.
+But is this the same as getting legal aid?
+Not really.
 What this means is, that you pay nothing at all until we actually win a damages settlement for you.

 We charge nothing to actually instigate your claim, and no matter how long it takes to reach a settlement for damages, we charge you nothing as we pursue your claim.
 In the rare eventuality that we fail to win a damages settlement for you, then you have nothing to pay us at all.
 This really is a 100% financially risk-free way to make a police negligence compensation claim.
 Call us at the number at the bottom of this page to find out how we can assist with police negligence claims.